Augmenting the user’s skills, not just their reality

 - No unnecessary 3D objects.
 They risk being in the way rather than being useful.

-- Augment skills, not just the surroundings.
-Allow the user to do something faster, better, or hopefully entirely new.
+- Augment skills, not just reality.
+Allow the user to do something faster, better, or even better, entirely new.

 - Get the job done better than an app not using augmented reality.